dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ]
 ```

-After you've pushed the changes for the forked repository, create Pull Request for the source repository.
+After pushing the changes to your forked repository, create a Pull Request to the source repository.

-The usage application of Khaos is limited to Dev Protocol related contracts currently.
-Hence, the team verifies whether `addresses` of deployed functions in IPFS are contracts on Dev Protocol or not.
+Currently, Khaos usage is limited to Dev Protocol-related contracts.
+Therefore, the team verifies whether the `addresses` of deployed functions in IPFS correspond to contracts on the Dev Protocol.

-_In the future, Khaos Registry would be re-composited and decentralized as smart contracts._
+_In the future, the Khaos Registry will be re-architected and decentralized as smart contracts._

 ## Khaos Kit

 [dev-protocol/khaos-kit-js: 🌌Khaos Kit for JavaScript (github.com)](https://github.com/dev-protocol/khaos-kit-js)

-Khaos Kit provides API to interact with Khaos from JavaScript(TypeScript).
+The Khaos Kit provides an API to interact with Khaos from JavaScript (TypeScript).

 ### sign

-`sign` API is a shorthand for HTTP requests that call Sign API of Khaos.
+The `sign` API is a shorthand for HTTP requests that call the Khaos Sign API.

 This function takes two arguments.
-The first argument is Khaos authorization ID, which is the same string designated at `id` property in Khaos Registry.
-The second one takes `'mainet'` or `'ropsten'` as a network name.
+The first argument is the Khaos authorization ID, which matches the string designated in the `id` property in the Khaos Registry.
+The second argument is the network name, either `'mainnet'` or `'ropsten'`.

 ```typescript
 // createPublicSignature.ts